Rail transport in Estonia

-Railways in Estonia today are used mostly for freight transport, but also for passenger traffic, with 8.3 million passengers reported in 2019.
+Railways in Estonia today are used mostly for passenger traffic, with 8.3 million passengers reported in 2019.
 Passenger transport is most frequent near Tallinn, centred on the main Tallinn Baltic Station.
+Estonian railways are also used for freight transport, but the freight volumes have decreased significantly due to the disappearance of freight traffic from Russia after 2022.

-The Tallinn to Tartu railway is due to be electrified by 2024, with electrification of the remaining network expected to be completed by 2028.
-16 new electric trains manufactured by Škoda Transportation are due to come into service starting 2024.
+The Tallinn to Tartu railway is due to be electrified by 2026, with electrification of the remaining network expected to be completed by 2028.
+16 new electric trains manufactured by Škoda Transportation are due to come into service starting 2025, with the first having arrived in Estonia in June 2024.